It’s Never Too Early For Holiday Planning

 Another basic wine and cheese pairing rule is to choose a red wine with higher tannins (Cabernet Sauvignon) to go with hard cheese like cheddar.
 For soft cheeses like brie a white wine with more acidity (Chardonnay) can be a good place to start.

-Saltier cheeses such as blue or gorgonzola will be well paired with a sweeter style wine such as a Port.
-Wine experts consider this is a classic pairing .
+Saltier blue cheeses or gorgonzola will be well paired with a sweeter style wine such as a Port.
+Wine experts consider this is a classic pairing.
 For additional white wine pairings with salty cheeses try a Sauterne, a sweet Riesling or Moscato d’Asti.

-This can be more confusing than it needs to be if you are new to wine pairings so don’t let it get to you if you want to try pairing a wine with cheese.
-To keep it really simple just choose the cheeses you enjoy and if you want help with choosing a wine you can ask the salesperson in the wine shop to guide you.
+This may seem more confusing than it needs to be if you are new to wine pairings.
+No worries, just keep it really simple.
+Choose the cheeses you enjoy and will be serving.
+When you shop for the wines do not hesitate to ask the salesperson in the wine shop to guide you.
 They are always very helpful and will guide you in the right direction.